DatguySM64/bbcolor/README.md

 > This plugin has some <ins>very</ins> specific features because of my specific use case (Super Mario 64).
 > The most prominent example is that vertex colored meshes will not have shading.

+In my eyes this plugin is almost feature-complete already due to its very specific use case.
+It does what I need it to do.

 ## Features

 ### The Vertex Painter